Cross-posted at The Huffington Post.

 Instead of a sign that Occidental has a uniquely broken system, the activities on campus reflect a commitment to making the college a nationwide model.
 You see, we do believe that Occidental is different than other colleges.
 It’s extraordinary.
 And we’re committed to holding it to a higher standard.
 We want Occidental to usher in a new era of sexual assault policy and improved campus sexual culture.
 There will be a day when honest, transparent, and fair reporting and adjudication of sexual assaults will be the norm.
 When that happens, the approach we find on essentially all college campuses today — a high rate of non-report, pressure on victims to stay quiet, sloppy and biased adjudication, and suppression of sexual assault data — will be considered backward, inhumane, and unjust.
 That day is coming, and we want Oxy to get there first.

-Photo credit: Chris Ellis and the Occidental Weekly.Lisa Wade is a professor of sociology at Occidental College.
+Photo credit: Chris Ellis and the Occidental Weekly.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.